camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 The image ``gunnaraccso/keycloak.server`` has been derived from the original ``jboss/keycloak`` docker image.
 It additionally includes a basic test setup matching the test configuration of this project.
 The image exists only for demonstration purposes.
 Do not use in production.
 For original Keycloak docker images see [Keycloak Docker image](https://hub.docker.com/r/jboss/keycloak/).

-The only thing you have to adapt is the **Redirect URI** of the Camuna Identity Service Client.
-Login at the [Keycloak Admin Console](https://localhost:9001/auth/admin/master/console/#/) using user/password as configured above and set ``http://localhost:8080/camunda/login`` as Valid Redirect URI configuration:
+The only thing you have to adapt for local tests is the **Redirect URI** of the Camuna Identity Service Client.
+Login at the [Keycloak Admin Console](https://localhost:9001/auth/admin/master/console/#/) using user/password as configured above and set ``http://localhost:8080/camunda/login`` as Valid Redirect URI configuration at the Camunda Identity Service client:

 ![Keycloak-RedirectURI](docs/Keycloak-RedirectURI.PNG)